Who Is This Guy

 Works are sold mainly through select craft and art events.

-Craig is married to an incredibly patient and supportive wife, with three grown children and three adorable granddaughters.
-He lives in Burlington Ontario, a small city caught between Toronto and Hamilton.
+Craig is married to an incredibly patient and supportive wife, with three grown children and four adorable granddaughters.
+He lives in Burlington Ontario, a small city on the shore of Lake Ontario caught between Toronto and Hamilton .

-His faith informs who he is and what he does, (hopefully) without being preachy or judgemental.
+His faith informs who he is and what he does, (hopefully) without being preachy or judgy.

 His favourite motto is “Never say never.”